-Ukraine has never had an entirely free capital account and transfers of foreign currency have always been subject to restrictions.
+Ukraine has never had an entirely free capital account and transfers of foreign currency have historically been subject to restrictions.
 Over recent years, the NBU has introduced a number of currency controls aimed at stabilising the foreign exchange market and preventing foreign currency outflow from Ukraine.
-These restrictions include, inter alia, (i) a requirement to sell in the local market, for hryvnia, a portion of any foreign currency received, (ii) restrictions on payments of dividends to foreign shareholders, (iii) restrictions on advance import payments and the purchase of foreign currency with borrowed funds, and (iv) restrictions on the early prepayment of cross-border loans.
+These restrictions include, inter alia, (i) a requirement to sell in the local market, for hryvnia, a portion of foreign currency received, (ii) restrictions on payments of dividends to foreign shareholders, and (iii) restrictions on advance import payments and the purchase of foreign currency with borrowed funds.
 See "The Monetary System-Instruments of monetary policy-Currency Control".

 These restrictions have made it more difficult for many Ukrainian companies to conduct their business.
-Continued imposition of these restrictions, or the imposition of further restrictions, may affect the credit quality of Ukrainian companies and in turn adversely impact Ukraine's economic growth and thus Ukraine's ability to perform its obligations under the Notes.
+Although the NBU's declared policy has been to ease or cancel currency control restrictions as economic conditions allow, continued imposition of such restrictions, or the imposition of further restrictions, may affect the credit quality of Ukrainian companies and in turn adversely impact their access to required funding and Ukraine's economic growth and thus Ukraine's ability to perform its obligations under the Notes.

-The Ukrainian tax system is under developed and subject to frequent change, which creates an uncertain environment for investment and business activity.
+The Ukrainian tax system is underdeveloped and subject to frequent change.